 Coffee is one of the most popular beverages worldwide.
 In many countries, it is a cultural phenomenon.

-To make your coffee taste that much more interesting, you might be wondering if you can add heavy cream to your coffee.
+To make your coffee taste even more interesting, you might wonder if you can add heavy cream to your coffee.

 Heavy cream in coffee: What you need to know